dduart3/Testing-Practice/README.md

-# webpack-boilerplate
+# Testing Practices
-Basic Webpack + Babel boilerplate for js projects
+Basic tests practice with JEST for The Odin Project curriculum